MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOptions.md

 ##### show_transform_fn

-logical value.
+bool value.
 If True, the transform function is shown.

 ##### data_path

-character vector containing paths to search for local data sources.
+list of strings containing paths to search for local data sources.
 The default is to search just the current working directory.
 This will be ignored if dataPath is specified in the active compute context.
 See the Details section for more information regarding the path format.